Association-Cocktail/ChooseMyCSS/README.md

 The list of additional CSS files can be defined on the plugin's config page.

-Specify, for each file, if it's optionnal or mandatory.
+Specify, for each file, if it's optional or mandatory.

-All CSS files will be used before mandatory one choosed by a user.
+All CSS files will be used before mandatory one chosen by a user.

-If you chose multy mandatory CSS files, they will be added in the order in which they are displayed.
+If you chose multi mandatory CSS files, they will be added in the order in which they are displayed.

 ## Screen Shots